Table of Contents

 Does it support exporting and importing?

-Yes, you can export maps as PNG or PDF, and import/export JSON files for portability.
-Auto-sync with cloud storage is part of the Pro plan.
+Yes.
+You can export maps as PNG or PDF, and you can also use JSON for portability (download/upload).
+On Pro, you get watermark-free exports, and cloud sync is part of the package.

 Can I get a refund?